Speech and Language Therapy (Including Year Abroad)

 A2: Significant understanding of the theories, principles and concepts underpinning current professional activity.

-A5: Advanced understanding of the theories and practice of reflective learning and its role in personal and professional development.
+A5: Advanced understanding of the theories and practice of reflective learning and appreciate its role in personal and professional development.

-A8: Advanced understanding of different cultural contexts
+A8: (Year abroad only) Advanced understanding of different cultural contexts.

 Learning methods